funnyboy-roks/AdventOfCode/README.md

 You're welcome to join my private leaderboard if you'd like! `987403-3723c994`

+The comments above the functions for each part are the amount of time that it took me to solve the part.

 ## Days

 Obvious spoilers if you intend to solve for yourself.